jamesericson/prime_assignment_04/README.md

 (tech used: HTML, CSS, JAVASCRIPT, JQUERY, NODE JS,  SEQUEL)

 App solves that age old problem of "what are all of the things that needs to be done;" and better yet "what are the things that I already completed" (there is no better feeling than checking something off a list).
 Here users can  create a list of todos, check items off (or uncheck items), and delete items off of the list.
 App connects to a local database (which will need to be set up with the .sql file).
+Additional features allow the user to rank items by three different levels of importance and to edit item after it has been created.

+In Review of apps features:
+  1. create new items to todo list
+  2. check off items that are completed (or uncheck if needed)
+  3. delete items
+  4. rank items by importance
+  5. edit items after its created

 Completed in accordance with a project at Prime Digital Academy...